Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/ghost-tunnel.md

 We're left with an entity with no bottom half, and a [V with no top half](research-burningman.md#a-parallel).
 This rests against a backdrop of DNA and surgery.
-Anteresting combination of concepts.
+Interesting combination of concepts.